 If you were interested in importing Japanese games in the late 80s, or if you’re just into far-eastern retro games today, you may have stumbled on Kato-chan & Ken-chan – a platform game released for the PC Engine 30 years ago this month.
-Released in America as JJ & Jeff for the TurboGrafx-16 (the console’s name on those shores), it quickly vanished without trace, largely because the system only sold in relatively small numbers.
+Released in America as JJ & Jeff for the TurboGrafx-16, it quickly vanished without trace, largely because the system only sold in relatively small numbers.